Kobushi (KOBUSHI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kobushi Historical Price

-According to the latest data gathered on Kobushi live price page, the current price of Kobushi is 0.00000279USD.
-The circulating supply of Kobushi(KOBUSHI) is 420.69B KOBUSHI , giving it a market capitalization of $1.18M.
+According to the latest data gathered on Kobushi live price page, the current price of Kobushi is 0USD.
+The circulating supply of Kobushi(KOBUSHI) is 420.69B KOBUSHI , giving it a market capitalization of $956.08K.

 - 30 Days0.00%$ --$ 0.000004$ 0.000000